This post was originally published in 2021

 1824 W Main St, Alhambra, CA 91801

-Fosselman’s is an institution in Alhambra and is one of the oldest ice cream parlors you will find in LA.
+The oldest ice cream shop in LA!
 I’m so glad they decided to keep the old-school atmosphere because stepping into Fosselman’s is like entering a soda shop from the 50’s.

 This ice cream shop was founded by Christian Fosselman in 1919.
 He was the youngest of five and his father was a German inmigrant brewmaster.
 Christian, who had a beer and soda business, began using ice cream after tasting it for the very first time at a bottling convention in Toronto.

 Fosselman’s has been working with the same family-owned dairy company as when they started.
-Like it says on the website, Fosselman’s reflects the ethnic diversity of Southern California by including Asian-inspired flavors like Ube or Black Sesame, and Latin-inspired flavors such as Oaxacan Chocolate, Horchata, and Dulce de Leche.
-Alhambra is specifically known for its big Asian community, which is why you may see many Asian families if you go there.
+At Fosselman’s, the vast range of flavors is a reflection of Southern California’s melting pot.
+You can find Asian-inspired flavors like Ube or Black Sesame, and Latin-inspired flavors such as Oaxacan Chocolate, Horchata, and Dulce de Leche.

-They have a pretty extensive range of flavors.
-I haven’t tried a flavor I did not like.
+I haven’t tried a flavor at Fosselman’s I did not like.
 If you love lemon, get the Lemon Custard!

 Saffron and Rose Ice Cream